Australian-Parliamentary-Speech/Scraper/docs/src/api.md

 # API

+Here we start with the description of the user interface regarding inputs and outputs.
+Details about some structurally important functions are listed after.

 ## Inputs
 The input xml files live in the directory src/Inputs/, and specifically where they live is specified in the toml file.
 For example, as currently stated in Inputs/hansard/hansard.toml, the xmls live in src/Inputs/hansard/xmls.
 You can define your own toml and your own directory of where the xmls live.
 To run the program, head to the src/ directory and run: